Blog Banner

 2. Farm team.
 At a certain size, someone takes part-time point on QA and the discipline evolves into a farm team for junior engineers.

 3. Discrete discipline.
 Eventually, QA becomes a full-fledged practice, getting a full-time leader whose job is to…cobble it together.
-This is the first time the engineering team hires QA-specific experts Performs QA testing, but does not own a part of the engineering process with authority.
+This is the first time the engineering team hires QA-specific experts.
+The team performs QA testing, but does not own a part of the engineering process with authority.

 4. Release control.
 As codebase size increases and/or the number of users increases, the risk associated with each release increases proportionally if not exponentially.
 At this point, QA becomes an integral part of the engineering process, owning not just feature, integration, and regression testing, but release approval.
 QA will certainly create a ton of documentation, especially if there’s a business-wide QMS to support.